bitextor/pdf-extract/README.md

 Allows for custom rules to process, repair or identify page elements such as headers, footers or line joins.
 See [Runtime JavaScript Extensions](#runtime-javascript-extensions)

 ### Font Normalization
+When comparing pages for alignment, the fonts may be totally different.
+This approach normalizes the fonts to names that are not language specific.

-Fonts within the document are analyzed.
-The dominant font is removed and considered to be set globally by default.
+The dominant font is considered the default for the document, so removed.
 Other fonts are put in place as needed with generated style sheet entries.
 Fonts that are very similar will be combined.
 Fonts are only applied to a span element and only when not the default/dominant font.

 ## Output HTML Format ##
 Once the various page regions are defined as described above, the objects that fall within the each region can be extracted into a normalized HTML format.
 The HTML format is designed specifically to make alignment across 2 or more webpages simple and easy.